ISISComputingGroup/ibex_developers_manual/NGPS-PSU.md

 The status of the device is encoded in 32 bits.
 The status of the device depending on which bits are turned on.
 See page 30 of the manual.

-It returns its status as a string of 8 hexadecimal characters.
-Each character is directed into its own mbbiDirect PV from which the individual bits can be accessed.
+The device returns its status as an 8 digit 0-padded hexadecimal number.
+Each digit is directed into its own mbbiDirect PV from which the individual bits can be accessed.

 ### Faults